1387 (9th August)

 1408 (19th February)

 The Earl of Northumberland, with Scottish support, invaded England.
-Henry’s father met them at Bramham Moor and scored a decisive victory.
-Northumberland was killed in the battle
+Henry’s father met them and scored a decisive victory.
+Northumberland was killed in the fighting.

 Henry became Chancellor of England.
 His father Henry IV was becoming increasingly unwell.